Running in the rain? 5 top tips for running in the rain

 Not up for battling the weather?
 I’ve got 5 treadmill running workouts* and 7 leg workouts for runners to help you get moving inside.

-Drench-proof your run: The art of choosing the right rain running jacket
+The right rain running jacket

 What kind of rain running jacket do you need?